ibm-cloud-docs/databases-for-redis/learn-pricing.md

 ## Backups Pricing
 {: #backups}

 Users also receive their total disk space purchased, per database, in free backup storage.
-For example, in a month, if you have a {{site.data.keyword.databases-for-redis}} deployment that has 1 GB of disk per member and two data members, you receive 2 GB of backup storage free for that month.
-If your backup storage utilization is greater than 2 GB for the month in this scenario, each GB is charged at an overage $0.03/month.
-Backups are compressed, so most deployments will not go over the allotted credit.
+For example, in a given month, if you have a {{site.data.keyword.databases-for-redis}} deployment that has 20 GB of disk per member, and has three data members, you receive 60 GB of backup storage free for that month.
+If your backup storage utilization is greater than 60 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.

+Remember that, by default, we provide a daily backup which is stored for 30 days.
+These backups, and any on-demand backups you make, all count towards the above allocation.

+In the above example, if your database contains 2GB of data and you have not taken any on-demand backups, then your total backup size will be 2GBx30 = 60GB.
+Your backup costs are nil.

+If, on the other hand, your database contains 15GB of data and you have not taken any on-demand backups, then your total backup size will be 15GBx30 = 450GB.
+Your backup costs in this scenario are (450-60)*0.03 = $11.7 per month.

+Most deployments will not ever go over the allotted credit.

 ## Dedicated Cores Pricing
 {: #cores-pricing}